funkygao/dbus/README.md

 ### TODO

-- [ ] dbc binlog, the myslave is nil, it does not accept dsn, only resources feed
 - [ ] server_id uniq across the cluster
 - [ ] controller
   - [ ] engine shutdown, controller still send rpc